forseti-security/forseti-security/deployment-templates/README.md

   --config path/to/deploy-forseti.yaml
 ```

-When your deployment is complete, you can see it in your Cloud Console [Deployment Manager dashboard](https://console.cloud.google.com/deployments).
+You can view the details of your deployment in the Cloud Console [Deployment Manager dashboard](https://console.cloud.google.com/deployments).
 Also, if you're using the default startup script, Forseti Security should run on the top of the hour, drop a csv in `gs://SCANNER_BUCKET/scanner_violations/`, and email you the inventory and scanner results.

-### Troubleshooting
+## Troubleshooting

-* Getting errors about invalid resources?
-Check that your bucket or Cloud SQL instance names are unique.
+* **Getting errors about invalid resources?** Check that your bucket or Cloud SQL instance names are unique.
-* Getting errors about `MANIFEST_EXPANSION_USER_ERROR` something?
-The syntax in your template might be invalid.
+* **Getting errors about `MANIFEST_EXPANSION_USER_ERROR`?** The syntax in your template might be invalid.
 Refer to the error message for the line number and erroneous template.
-* If you need to delete your deployment and try again, make sure to rename your Cloud SQL instance (INSTANCE\_NAME) in the template to something new before creating a new deployment.
+* **If you need to delete your deployment and try again,** make sure to rename your Cloud SQL instance (INSTANCE\_NAME) in the template to something new before creating a new deployment.